VeryFatBoy/RepData_PeerAssessment1/PA1_template.md

 ## 6 2012-10-06 15420.0000000
 ```

 Next, we will make a histogram of the total number of steps taken each day.
+We will use a breaks size of 35 to see the spread of the data.

 ```r